schlatterbeck/GA_kit/README.rst

 ++++++++++++++++++++++++++++++++++

-This package implements some of the advanced algorithms on top of my python wrapper ``pgapy`` of the Parallel Genetic Algorithm Package PGAPack.
+This package implements some of the advanced algorithms on top of my python wrapper pgapy_ of the Parallel Genetic Algorithm Package PGAPack_.
 In the following we're using GA to mean genetic algorithm.

 Currently we cover two variants of probabilistic model building GAs, also called Estimation of Distribution Algorithm (EDA) by other authors.